D3lt4lph4/papers/docs/knowingyournetwork/whyshoulditrustyou.md

 If we consider the case where a positive y means class 1 and negative y means class 2, then all the positive coefficient are linked to features "helping" the first class and the negative ones are "helping" the second class.

+Once you have that idea of "explainable model", the algorithm is straight forward, once again with an example:

+    - take an image, and cut it down in super-pixels
+    - hide randomly some of the super-pixels to create a set of "around the original" images
+    - this set is made of two inputs, the images (ims) with the super-pixels grayed and vectors of 0 and 1 (vs) to tell if the ith super-pixel in the image is grayed or not.
+    - feed the images (ims) of the set to the original classifier to get outputs.
+    - learn the explainable model using the vectors of 0 and 1 (vs) and the generated outputs